2019 Symons Medal Lecture

 Senator Murray Sinclair

 Presented by Senator Murray Sinclair, the 2019 Symons Medal Lecture was entitled Confederation: We Could Have Done Better.
-The 2019 Symons Medal Presentation and the delivery of the Symons Lecture took place in the Homburg Theatre on November 1 and was also be live-streamed on the Centre’s YouTube channel.
+The 2019 Symons Medal Presentation and the delivery of the Symons Lecture took place in the Homburg Theatre on November 1 and was also live-streamed on the Centre’s YouTube channel.

 Senator Murray Sinclair served the justice system in Manitoba for over 25 years and was the second Indigenous Judge to be appointed in Canada and the first Indigenous Judge in Manitoba.
 He also served a